vavula/font_teller/index.md

 ## Project Introduction

 OCR (optical character recognition) technology for converting images and scanned documents into text is fairly mature with a high accuracy.
 It is also widely accessible to the pubilic as being embedded in softwares such as Adobe Acrobat.
 However, the font information is not preserved during the process, meaning users need to reformat the document from the scratch.
 This is inconvenient and can possibly introduce human errors in editing.
-Thus, we propose to use both supervised and unsupervised machine learning to recognize and distinguish typefaces of characters in scanned documents.
+In the meantime, people have shown that recognizing fonts Thus, we propose to use both supervised and unsupervised machine learning to recognize and distinguish typefaces of characters in scanned documents.

 ## Proposed Method